 How should I talk to people at my child’s school about asthma?

-It’s important that your child’s teachers, coaches, and school nurses know about his or her asthma.
+It’s important that your child’s teachers, coaches, and school nurses know about their asthma.
 Talk to your doctor about the best way to handle these discussions.
-Make sure that your child has an “asthma action plan” and the proper medication at school with detailed instructions that include the location of the medicine, permission for your child to carry it, and when he'll use it.
+Make sure that your child has an “asthma action plan” and the proper medication at school with detailed instructions that include the location of the medicine, permission for your child to carry it, and when they'll use it.
 Ask your child’s doctor to help you personalize this plan based on your child’s asthma and treatment.